uptick/react-day-input/README.md

 }
 ```

-Optionally, include the built css with an import:
+And include the built css with an import:

 ```scss
 @import 'node_modules/react-day-input/dist/react-day-input.css';